 The TBS Unify Pro is a tiny yet powerful VTX.
 It’s a premium quality product packed with advanced features.
 One of the most important features would probably be “SmartAudio”.
 It allows the user to change channels and power using OSD and TX, and it truly brings user experience to the next level.
 (We have a tutorial coming soon)

 If you are not using SmartAudio you can still change VTX settings using the button, and there is a tiny little LED indicating your channel, band and frequency.
 However, trying to judge your settings by counting how many times that LED blinks has been proven a nightmare.
+The connector is fragile and the VTX can get very hot especially when running at high power

 There are different versions of Unify Pro: